Kometa-Team/Kometa/docs/files/dynamic_types.md

         === "Show Default"

-            Shows don't inherently have a decade attribute so pmm just passes all years from the decade as a list.
+            Shows don't inherently have a decade attribute so Kometa just passes all years from the decade as a list.

             ```yaml
             default_template: